Type on the Onscreen Keyboard on Your Surface

 But whether or not you own a keyboard, you can use the free keyboard built into every Surface: the onscreen keyboard, also called the virtual or glass keyboard.

 Typing on glass has its challenges.
 First, the keyboard covers the bottom half of your screen, hiding half of your workspace.
 Second, you can’t feel whether you’ve hit the right key.

 On the positive side, each key clicks and lights up when tapped, offering positive reinforcement that you’ve hit the right one.
 And your Surface autocorrects fairly well; when your fumbling fingers type thw, your Surface automatically corrects the word to the.

 The onscreen keyboard will never outperform a real keyboard for speed.
 But with practice, your typing speed will improve.

-To type something on Windows 8’s new Start screen or its apps, tap in the area where you’d like to type.
 As you tap, the onscreen keyboard automatically fills the screen’s bottom half, ready for you to begin typing.

 The keyboard looks and behaves much like a real keyboard, with many of the same keys.
 Position your fingers over the keys the best you can and start typing.
 As you type, the letters appear onscreen.

 Typing on glass is completely foreign to many people, and it’s an oddly unsettling experience.
 Try these tips when typing for the first few days: